kapildevadk/Traditional-Nepali-Unicode-for-MAC-OS/README.md

 - ![System Preferences](https://github.com/kapildevadk/Traditional-Nepali-Unicode-for-MAC-OS/tree/main/images/01-system-preferences.png)

 - Click on "Input Sources", in the "Input Sources" tab, enable the "Show input in menu bar".
-- Press the [+] button at the bottom left, and browse and find the newly added नेपाली layout in the 'Nepali' section.
+- Press the [+] button at the bottom left, and browse and find the newly added "Nepali" layout in the "Nepali" section.
 - ![Layouts - Input Sources](https://github.com/kapildevadk/Traditional-Nepali-Unicode-for-MAC-OS/tree/main/images/02-keyboard-input-sources.png)

 - Optionaly, click on "Shorcuts", in the "Input Sources" at the left side, setup a keyboard shorcut to switch between the layouts easily.